-South Korean Study Shows No Evidence Recovered COVID Patients Can Infect Others
+South Korean Study Shows No Evidence Recovered COVID-19 Patients Can Infect Others

 South Korea's Center for Disease Control has reassuring news about people with COVID-19 who test positive for the coronavirus weeks after their symptoms have resolved.